The Journey of Coffee: From Bean to Brew

 It’s surprisingly difficult to Overdose on caffeine/coffee

 Contrary to popular belief, it would take an astonishing amount of coffee to overdose on caffeine.
-Consuming over 100 cups of coffee within a short period would be necessary to reach toxic levels.
+Consuming over 100 cups of coffee (that’s 800 ounces!) within a short period would be necessary to reach toxic levels.
 While excessive caffeine intake can have adverse effects, moderate coffee consumption is generally considered safe and may even offer certain health benefits.

 Coffee holds a special place in the hearts and cups of Americans.
 On average, Americans consume a staggering 400 million cups of coffee each day.
 This statistic highlights the deep-rooted affinity for coffee in American culture.
 Moreover, the average American spends over $1,000 on coffee annually, underscoring the significant role coffee plays in our daily lives.